Which COVID-19 vaccines have been FDA-authorized?

 Should I be concerned about allergic reactions to the COVID-19 vaccines?

 If you have a history of allergic reactions to vaccines, talk to your healthcare provider before receiving a COVID-19 vaccine.
 The CDC has learned of reports that some people have experienced severe allergic reactions—also known as anaphylaxis—after getting a COVID-19 vaccine.
+Learn more about COVID-19 vaccines and allergic reactions.

 Will the vaccine make me sterile?